flectra-hq/flectra/doc/howtos/backend.rst

 Domains
 #######

-In Flectra, :ref:`reference/orm/domains` are values that encode conditions on records.
+In Odoo, :ref:`reference/orm/domains` are values that encode conditions on records.
 A domain is a  list of criteria used to select a subset of a model's records.
 Each criteria is a triple with a field name, an operator and a value.